Alternate names: static-method

 Consider an instance method that is not an override, is not overrideable itself,

-and never accesses this (explicitly or implicitly) in its implementation.
-Such a
+(explicitly or implicitly) in its implementation.
+Such

-method can always be marked static
+a method can always be marked static

 without harm.